How school leaders can use their pupil premium funding effectively, complete their strategy statement and information about pupil premium payments.

-You can request a pupil premium review to help you identify more effective ways to spend your pupil premium.
+You can request a pupil premium review to help you identify more effective ways to use your pupil premium.

 You do not have to spend your pupil premium so it solely benefits eligible pupils.
-For example, you can spend it on pupils who do not get free school meals but:
+You can use it to support other pupils with identified needs.
+For example, you might decide to spend it on pupils who do not get free school meals but:

 - have or have had a social worker